kryphos/nixos-dotfiles/README.md

 <!--./install.sh /dev/<drive>-->
 <!--```-->

 Use the graphical installer to install NixOS.
-On the new system then run:
+On the new system then run inside `nix-shell -p wget git`:

 ```shell
 wget https://raw.githubusercontent.com/kryphos/nixos-dotfiles/refs/heads/master/setup.sh